TstevetsT/ListMalloc/README.md

 git add .    ;Adds all changes you made or .  can be replaced with a single files name

-git commit -m "<your comment here>"   ;commits changes that were added to repository (Local Copy)
+git commit -m "your comment here"   ;commits changes that were added to repository (Local Copy)

 git push     ;Uploads most recent changes to github server